-Out of the many aspects that can influence a customer’s decision making behaviour, one of the major factors is gender.
-Men and women approach shopping with different motives, perspectives, rationales and considerations.
+Out of the many aspects that can influence a customer’s decision-making behavior, one of the major factors is gender.
+Men and women approach shopping with different motives, perspectives, rationales, and considerations.

 There is a decade worth of scientific research on this subject, which shows that there are observable differences in how men and women behave as shoppers.
 It’s clear, men and women think differently about shopping and will approach the act of shopping online in different ways.

 Gaining an understanding of how gender differences influence purchase decisions and recognizing gender-specific tendencies (not stereotypes!) is important for any business that sells to people – and wants to do so more effectively.

 Let’s look at how these tendencies can affect online buying behavior and what you can do to make it work in your favor.